Velaron/velaron.github.io/content/xash3d-fwgs-october-2022.md

 **Enhanced compatibility with GoldSrc.**
 Support for original Half-Life game saves and compatibility fixes.

-**Customization support.**
-Finally you can change your spray and more, with in-game downloads support!

 **The "small" stuff:**

 * Implementation of an extended map format made on top of original Half-Life's BSP30 (per-vertex lighting, extended clipnodes, etc.), BSP31 is now obsolete.